JosefBud/NoResourceScannerPings/README.md

 ## How to install

-Just download these files and copy them into a "NoResourceScannerPing" directory in Satisfactory's "Mods" directory
+Just download the latest [release](https://github.com/JosefBud/NoResourceScannerPings/releases) for your platform and unzip the files into a "NoResourceScannerPing" directory in Satisfactory's "Mods" directory